lynnfaraday/aresmush.com/_root/tutorials/code/add-cmd/help-file.md

     Characters with the "view_bgs" permission can view goals using `goals <name>`.

 This will create an help topic `help goals` and place an entry for it in the "Character Creation" section of the help files.

 > <i class="fa fa-info-circle"></i> **Tip:** The code markers <pre>`goals`</pre> are the standard way to highlight command text in help files.

+> <i class="fa fa-info-circle"></i> **Note:** The help file won't actually show up yet because we haven't told the game it's there.
+We'll get to that in a later step - stay tuned.